huhanGitHub/papt/tools/README.md

 ### GUI Explorer and similarity comparer

 We currently only publish the code for GUI exploration and collection.
-The code for the GUI similarity comparison will be integrated into the tool later due to some reasons of the collaborators.
+The code for the GUI similarity comparison will be integrated into the tool later due to some reasons of the collaborators (The reason is that a paper involving this tool has been rejected again and again, resulting in the unpublishable source code in the paper .....).

 ### Loading and preprocess